 Choosing responsible and well-managed supply sources

-Kering’s aim is for 95% of its supply chain to be transparent and responsible by 2018 and 100% by 2025.
+Kering’s aim is for 100% to be transparent by 2025.
 Here the objective is to improve traceability and progressively increase the use of raw materials coming from responsible and well-managed sources.

 A further goal is to see that by 2025, 100% of Kering’s suppliers meet the standards set by the Group for environmental stewardship, traceability, animal welfare, the use of chemical products, and working conditions.